Parsl/parsl/docs/userguide/execution.rst

 Parsl implements a dynamic dependency graph in which the graph is extended as new tasks are enqueued and completed.
-As the Parsl script executes the workflow, new tasks are added to a queue for execution, tasks are then executed asynchronously when their dependencies are met.
+As the Parsl script executes the workflow, new tasks are added to a queue for execution.
+Tasks are then executed asynchronously when their dependencies are met.
 Parsl uses the selected executor(s) to manage task execution on the execution provider(s).